 What’s the game plan?

-Your game plan is to instantly add these leads to your email journey, and follow-up with the leads who engage with you from the first email ASAP.
+Your game plan is to instantly add these leads to your email journey.
+Then follow-up with the leads who engage with you from the first email ASAP.

-Remember that early engagement from your leads, could mean that they are from segment 1, that we have just spoken about.
+Remember that early engagement from your leads, could mean that they are from segment 1.
+We have just spoken about.

 Also note that the longer you take to engage with your new leads, the less engagement you will get from them.
 I am not talking about days, this drop could happen in a matter of hours, so act fast when you get leads!